 You can deal with us anonymously where it is lawful and practicable to do so.
 If you wish to deal with us anonymously, we may not be able to provide you with many of the benefits or services that we offer.

 Where it is reasonable and practicable to do so we will collect personal information directly from you, such as when we are in contact with you by phone, email, online, in writing or in person.

-Cookies are small pieces of data sent by your browser when you use many websites, including the TUH website.
+Cookies are small pieces of data sent by your browser when you use many websites, including the Union Health website.
 The cookies are stored on your computer or device.
 They capture information, such as your viewing preferences, to help us make our website more efficient.